magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-42969-related-product-rule-only-works-when-customer-segment-set-to-all.md

     Products to Display = SKU +is one of+ Constant Value (specify 1-3 products)
     ```

-1. Open the matching product on the storefront and verify that the display products are shown.
+1. Open the matching product on the storefront and verify that the Products to Display are shown.
 1. Modify the rule created in step three and set **Customer Segments** = **Specific** > **Segment** from step two.
 1. Open the matching product on the storefront.